Variiuz/variiuz/README.md

 ### Current Projects 🐱‍👤

 #### Private Projects
-I mostly work on private Projects, but I sometimes have some public work I will update here!
+I primarily work on private projects, but I do occasionally take on public work.
+I will update this page with any relevant updates.